 Dogs can also eat olive oil, but the key is, once again, moderation.

 You may add extra virgin olive oil into your canine’s diet by drizzling some of it over their food.
-Extra virgin olive oil is the least toxic kind as it has low acidity.
+Extra virgin olive oil is the best as it has low acidity.
 You may also use it as an ingredient for homemade dog treats.
 Do not serve your dog any salad that is soaked in oil.
 Limit servings to one teaspoon per day or ask your vet about the portion based on your dog’s size.